Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-strong-induction/proof-by-strong-induction.md

 ---
 Title: 'Proof by Strong Induction'
-Description: 'Uses mathematical induction that proves all previous elements in a series have the same property.'
+Description: 'Proves a universal generalization using the hypothesis that all previous elements in a series have the same property.'
 Subjects:
   - 'Computer Science'
   - 'Discrete Math'